sequelize/sequelize/docs/instances.md

 })
 ```

-Insert several rows and returns all columns:
+Insert several rows and return all columns:

 ```js
 User.bulkCreate([